 I recently read an article about literary destinations for children, which made me wonder what book first awakened the traveller in me.
-I’ve always wanted to explore the world, ever since I were a little girl, and I think that thirst for foreign countries and exotic destinations was inspired by (would you believe it?)
+I’ve always wanted to explore the world, ever since I was a little girl, and I think that thirst for foreign countries and exotic destinations was inspired by (would you believe it?)
 Enid Blyton.
 I don’t remember when my parents first gave me The Pole Star Family to read, but I could not have been much older than seven or eight years.
 I remember thinking that the children in this book went on the most glorious adventure, and I desperately wanted to follow in their footsteps.

 Rereading this book as an adult was an interesting (though brief!) experience.
 First published in 1950, it definitely is a product of its time – a time long before anyone needed to be politically correct, or think too much about gender stereotypes, or even worry about child labour.
 It is also quintessentially British and Christian and does its best to casually instill the values of its author into the minds of its young readers.